-(a) The amounts reported in the "Defined Contribution Plans" column include Company contributions to Nodak Insurance Company's 401(k) and Profit Sharing plans.
+(a) The amounts reported in the "Defined Contribution Plans" column include Company contributions to Nodak Insurance Company's 401(k) and Profit-Sharing plans.

-(b) The amounts reported in the "Employee Stock Ownership Plan" column represent the market value of ESOP shares allocated to participants as of December 31, 2022.
+(b) The amounts reported in the "Employee Stock Ownership Plan" column represent the market value of ESOP shares allocated to participants as of December 31, 2023.

-(c) The amounts reported in the "Non-Qualified Deferred Compensation" column represent additional company contributions to a non-qualified deferred compensation plan.
+(c) The amounts reported in the "Non-Qualified Deferred Compensation" column represent additional company contributions to a non-qualified deferred compensation plan to restore amounts that would have been contributed to the 401(k) Plan absent IRS limits.